Cross Country Road Trip Expenses

 Airbnb

 If you want another option for lodging, try Airbnb.
 Many cities have hundreds of homes or rooms for rent on Airbnb.
-I’ve used the service a couple of times and haven’t had a problem.
+I’ve used the service several times and haven’t had a problem.
 Get $40 off your first booking when you use this exclusive link.

 Google Maps

 I used Google Maps to preplan my trip.
-I’m a stickler for directions, so I wanted to get an idea of where I’d be driving beforehand.
+I’m a stickler for directions, so I’d like to know where I’d be driving beforehand.

 GPS

-Use a GPS system if you think you may get lost.
+Use a GPS if you may get lost.
 You can use Google Maps on your phone or use an app like Waze.

 StubHub

-If you plan on going to any sporting events or shows on your trip, it’s better to purchase them in advance.
+If you plan on going to any sporting events or shows on your trip, purchasing them in advance is better.
 StubHub is my go-to site.
-They usually have tickets to every major event.
+They usually have tickets to every significant event.
 In a lot of cases, they are cheaper than Ticketmaster.
 Check them out here.